Your Rights and Responsibilities

 - Develop an Effective Work Search Plan.
 Contact the Maine CareerCenter for help with planning an effective work search.
 CareerCenter online services, and locations across the State, can be found at www.mainecareercenter.com.

 - Avoid Errors and Ensure Proper Payment of Benefits.
 To prevent errors that may result in an overpayment, read all of the information provided to you.
+Watch a short video, "Common Mistakes" to learn what not to do when filing for benefits.

 - As Soon As You Begin Working Again, Report Your Return to Work.
 As soon as you begin working, notify the Claims Center.
 Do not wait until you receive your first paycheck.